k3jph/k3jph.github.io/coat-of-arms.md

-:::figure{src="/2024/a-maltese-grant-of-arms.webp" alt="Letters patent for the coat of arms" align="center" width="12" border="true" role="documentary"}
+:::figure{src="/2024/a-maltese-grant-of-arms.webp" alt="Letters patent for the coat of arms" align="center" width="12" border="true" loading="eager" role="documentary"}
 Letters patent for the coat of arms
 :::